Hobby, Recreation, Social Clubs & Groups

 Richland Public Library

-Friends of the Richland Library sponsors an Online Book Club.
+Also, Friends of the Richland Library sponsors an Online Book Club.
 Each weekday, you will receive in your email a five-minute selection from a chapter of a book.
 By the end of the week, you'll have read 2-3 chapters.
-There are eleven book clubs to choose from.
+There are fourteen book clubs to choose from.

 Car Clubs